Presidio San Agustín del Tucsón: American Period

 The United States Army took control of the Tucson Presidio in 1856 after eighty-one years in existence, and the city began to thrive once more.
 Famous military figures, prospectors, outlaws and warriors would all become part of Tucson's culture more than ever before.
 With the discovery of precious minerals in the area in the 18th century by the Spanish and in the 1860s by Americans, mining camps and later mining towns were built all across the desert frontier around Tucson.
 From 1850 to 1920, mining camps became the center of industrialization, before agriculture and ranching provided the best opportunity of prosperity along the Santa Cruz.
 The period from 1870 and on is when the speed of settling the frontier became most rapid around Tucson.
 Most of Arizona's towns and cities were built at this time.
-Hostile natives remained a problem for the development of unsettled land and continued justly until the late 1880s.
+Hostile natives remained a problem for the development of unsettled land and continued until the late 1880s.
 Tubac was populated by Americans just after the Mexican War.
 A mining company town was made of the presidio which again made Tucson a little less isolated.
 During the early American period, the population grew for the first several years until a major outbreak of the Apache Wars between the Chiricahuas and the American Civil War which ended up creating Arizona into the state it is today.
 The Chiricahua Apache were commanded by the War Chiefs Mangas Coloradas, Cochise and Geronimo.
 They and their allies fought primarily a guerrilla war against the remaining Mexican and new American settlements throughout the Gadsden Purchase area, all of which was considered traditional lands of the Apache.
 The American Indian Wars ended in Arizona, where military campaigns against Native Americans continued as late as 1918.